thomasenanney/HEBDev1Challenge/README.md

 # HEBDev1Challenge
-This project was made to satisfy the reuirements for the HEB Developer 1 Coding challenge.
+This project was made to satisfy the requirements for the HEB Developer 1 Coding challenge.

 The input:
 Hickory, dickory, dock.